 Movin’ and Groovin’ is a Covenant Presbyterian Church used furniture program ministering to Austin’s homeless.
 A small team of volunteers collects donations of gently-used large furniture and delivers them to families moving out of the Interfaith Hospitality Network programs and into new homes or apartments.
 The mission needs church members to donate their gently used furniture, donate funds for the purchase of new mattresses, or join the team that picks up and delivers on Saturdays.

-PCHAS needs volunteers to provide child care during foster parent trainings, organize in-kind donations for foster children, and help out around their central office.
-For more information about PCHAS or volunteering please contact Allison Harris, firstname.lastname@example.org or 512-476-1234.
+PCHAS needs volunteers to provide child care during foster parent training, organize in-kind donations for foster children and help out around their central office.

 Covenant partners with Refugee Services of Texas to welcome families to Austin to start new lives.
 Each family needs a welcome team to collect donations, set up an apartment, help them adjust to Austin and be a friend.
+Volunteers are also asked to mentor and befriend the refugees, showing them around the city and teaching them how to get around.
 All ages are welcome.

 The Samaritan Counseling Center has been saving lives, healing emotional wounds and giving hope to individual and families for more than 40 years.
 The Center provides counseling, integrative medicine and psychiatric services that are accessible and affordable to all.
 The Center is looking for community representatives for board membership, assistance with graphics and web design, help with special events and more.
 A number of volunteer opportunities may be possible for mental health professionals and volunteers with no previous experience.

 Texas Reach Out Ministries provides support and transitional housing for men and women who are homeless after extended prison stays.
-Texas Reach Out serves only those men and women who have made serious commitments to change their lives’ course and conscious decisions for Christ.
+Texas Reach Out serves only those men and women who have made serious commitments to change the course of their lives and conscious decisions for Christ.
 Texas Reach Out seeks volunteers to mentor, lead Bible studies and sponsor clients.